Yigit-Findik/YigitFindik-gitscrum-port/README.md

 }

 # What is the result of the product
-The end product of this project is creating a one paged CV
+The end product of this project is creating a one paged CV.

+# Feedback
+any criticism is welcome and wanted to create the best possible project, anything feedback related goes to my mail (Yigit Findik) yigit8@live.nl.

 # How to use
 open the html file and explore!

 # Credits and contributors

-Thanks to Bart Kuppeveld and Yigit Findik this project is made
+Thanks to Bart Kuppeveld and Yigit Findik this project is made.